 Creating a Test Active Directory Domain Controller

-Create a new Windows Server VM on Azure
+Create a New Windows Server VM on Azure

-- Log into Azure Management.
+- Log into the Azure Management console.

-- At the bottom/left corner, click NEW, then COMPUTE > VIRTUAL MACHINE > QUICK CREATE
+- At the bottom left corner, click NEW, then COMPUTE > VIRTUAL MACHINE > QUICK CREATE

 - Complete the form: